Plenituz/barbe/README.md

 Each vendor has their own way of implementing these concepts, and I don't want to learn 5 GCP services just to "deploy my Next.js front end".
 Barbe does the heavy lifting of translating these concepts into vendor specific resources, so you can write `nextjs_hosting` instead of `google_cloud_run_service`, `google_container_registry` and 12 others.

+Projects using Barbe:
+- [Barbe-serverless](https://github.com/Plenituz/barbe-serverless): Deploy serverless applications to AWS
+- [Anyfront](https://github.com/Plenituz/anyfront): Deploy any front-end web application on any cloud platform with minimal configuration

 ### But it's more than that

 Barbe is like the app store for configuration files.
 The docker hub for computer science concept implementations.
 You can publish your own definition of `nextjs_hosting`, or use ready-made definitions from the community.
 For any concept you can imagine.

 These definitions are written into components (think of it as a template) that generate all the files needed to achieve what you asked for.
+Barbe also uses [Buildkit](https://github.com/moby/buildkit) to run your deployment commands securely in containers, and making your deployment portable.

 <p align="center">
   <img src="./readme_img_1.png" width="400" />